adikabintang/kolor-di-dinding/networking/bgp.md

 a.
 Confederations

 The idea of confederation is to have sub-ASes inside AS (confederation = consists of a number of groups united in an alliance).
+We use Local-AS BGP community attribute to make sure that the prefix not advertised outside sub-AS.

 ![confederation](https://cdn.networklessons.com/wp-content/uploads/2014/09/xbgp-confederation-example.png.pagespeed.ic.rhgsax6SPr.webp)